SciML/Catalyst.jl/docs/src/inverse_problems/petab_ode_param_fitting.md

 using DataFrames
 measurements = DataFrame(obs_id="obs_P", time=data_ts, measurement=data_vals)
 ```
 Since, in our example, all measurements are of the same observable, we can set `obs_id="obs_P"`.
-If several different observables were measured, `obs_id` would be a vector of the same length as `time` and `measurement`.
+However, it is also possible [include measurements from several different observables](petab_simulation_measurements_several_observables).

 ### Creating a PEtabModel
 Finally, we combine all inputs in a single `PEtabModel`.
 To it, we also pass the initial conditions of our simulations (using the `state_map` argument).
 It is also possible to have [initial conditions with uncertainty](@ref petab_simulation_initial_conditions_uncertainty), [that vary between different simulations](@ref petab_simulation_conditions), or [that we attempt to fit to the data](@ref petab_simulation_initial_conditions_fitted).